-- 12. Against which databases at i. local/regional, ii. national, iii.
-European and iv. international levels is the information collected during registration cross-checked35 (please elaborate, what the purpose is of the cross-checking and if only specific categories of data are cross-checked)? - 13.
-Does systematic cross-checking against (i) VIS and (ii) SIS take place?
+12. Against which databases at i. local/regional, ii. national, iii.
+European and iv. international levels is the information collected during registration cross-checked (please elaborate, what the purpose is of the cross-checking and if only specific categories of data are cross-checked)?